I'm a PhD student studying under Dr. Ross Beveridge.

 Previously, I contributed to the DARPA Communicating with Computers (CwC) program, which focused on DIANA, an intelligent avatar described here.

-I also help with Kat McNeely-White's research in various ways, most recently building a tool for running MINERVA2 memory simulations.
+I also help with Kat McNeely-White's research in various ways, most recently building a simple tool for running MINERVA2 memory simulations.

 I co-developed, maintained, presented, and published a multi-modal virtual assistant named Diana.
 I focused on gesture recognition, user perception, and performance optimization (C#, Python 3, Unity engine, TensorFlow, MS Kinect, funded by DARPA CwC).